New Amsterdam (Mad Men): Plot

-After dinner, Pete has a late meeting with Bethlehem Steel, during which he pitches his own advertising idea without the knowledge of anyone else in the office.
-The next day, Don is enraged when the client expresses great enthusiasm for Pete's unauthorized idea from the previous evening.
-Once Pete and Don are alone, Pete expects to be recognized for his brilliance and initiative.
-Instead, Don is livid and fires Pete, causing Pete to melt down and get drunk in his office.

-Don and Roger meet with the company's senior partner, Bert Cooper, who tells them that they cannot fire Pete due to his family's extensive connections with New York City's hereditary wealthy elite.
-Don and Roger later confront Pete; putting on a show, Roger angrily tells Pete that he and Bert wanted him fired, but Don fought for Pete to have a second chance and Pete owes Don a great debt.
+After dinner, Pete has a late meeting with Bethlehem Steel, during which he pitches his own idea without consulting his superiors.
+The next day, Don is enraged when the client expresses enthusiasm for Pete's idea, causing him to fire Pete.
+Don and Roger meet with the company's senior partner, Bert Cooper, who tells them they cannot fire Pete due to his family's connections with New York City's hereditary wealthy elite.
+Don and Roger later lie to Pete, claiming that Roger and Bert wanted him fired, but Don fought for Pete to have a second chance.
 A grateful Pete obsequiously thanks Don.
 That night, Pete and Trudy inspect their prospective home.
-When a new neighbor says how impressed she is by all that Trudy has been telling her about Pete's Knickerbocker connections, Pete suspects the true reason for his remaining at Sterling Cooper and wanders away to stare dejectedly out the window at the New York skyline.
+When a new neighbor says how impressed she is hearing of Pete's Knickerbocker connections from Trudy, Pete dejectedly stares out of his apartment window.